terkhorn/stackato-mssql-example/README.md

 	1>

 You can use the displayed connection information to connect via SQL Management Studio (use SQL Server Auth).
-Just use localhost,10000 as the “Server name”.
-Be sure to start the tunnel first and keep it open during the time you’re using Management Studio.
+Just use localhost,10000 as the ï¿½Server nameï¿½.
+Be sure to start the tunnel first and keep it open during the time youï¿½re using Management Studio.
 Quitting sqlcmd will close the tunnel.

 Refs:

-    http://www.activestate.com/blog/2012/07/how-deploy-net-apps-stackato-20  -- How to deploy .NET apps to stackato http://blog.cloudfoundry.com/2011/11/17/now-you-can-tunnel-into-any-cloud-foundry-data-service/ -- Tunnel to MSSQL in stackato http://blog.ironfoundry.org/2012/04/caldecott-with-ms-sql-server/ -- More on getting MSSQL up and running / tunnelling to it in stackato
+* http://www.activestate.com/blog/2012/07/how-deploy-net-apps-stackato-20  -- How to deploy .NET apps to stackato
+* http://blog.cloudfoundry.com/2011/11/17/now-you-can-tunnel-into-any-cloud-foundry-data-service/ -- Tunnel to MSSQL in stackato
+* http://blog.ironfoundry.org/2012/04/caldecott-with-ms-sql-server/ -- More on getting MSSQL up and running / tunnelling to it in stackato